Collective synchronization of undulatory movement through contact: Synchronization of robot joints in experiment

-We are focused on studying the instantaneous phase difference between the two oscillators, $\Delta = \phi_1 - \phi_2$.
-We determine the instantaneous phase of each oscillator using the equation

-where the angular speed is normalized and the position is centered on the neutral angle (see limit-cycle diagram in Fig.~\ref{fig:experiment1}c).
-When the joint-link pairs are separated so as not to collide ($\Delta \theta > 2A$) they oscillate smoothly and their phases evolve at an approximately continuous rate given by $\omega_i$.
-However, when the joint-link pairs are in close proximity ($\Delta \theta < 2A$) the systems can physically collide, $\theta_1 = \theta_2$, at which time the oscillators undergo an inelastic collision and their velocities right before and after the collision follow the equation

-The $\pm$ superscript denotes the instance immediately before ($-$) and immediately after ($+$) the collision.
-In experiment we measured the coefficient to be $r = $~0.67 (See SI~Fig.~\ref{fig:restitution}).

-To study the phase dynamics between the two colliding oscillators we set up steady limit-cycle oscillations with the systems initially separated by a large neutral angle, $\Delta \theta = \pi$.
-The lower link was allowed to reach a stable limit-cycle oscillation (Stage 1, Fig.~\ref{fig:experiment}a).
-After a random time in the range of 5-7 seconds the upper link was excited to it's limit cycle, the random wait time set a random initial phase difference between the two oscillators.
-Once both links were oscillating at steady-state we slowly moved the neutral angle of the second oscillator to the prescribed separation angle for that experiment (Stage 2, Fig.~\ref{fig:experiment}a).
-Once the oscillators were at the appropriate $\Delta \theta$ we continued the experiment for 15 seconds until reducing the amplitude and stopping (Stage 3 and 4, Fig.~\ref{fig:experiment}a).
-In total we performed 1312 experiments over a range of separation distances where collisions were possible, $\Delta \theta = [0 - 2A]$ and a control separation distance $\Delta \theta = \pi$ to rule out any coupling through the structure.
+To study the phase dynamics between the two colliding oscillators we set up steady limit-cycle oscillations with the systems initially separated by a large neutral position, $\tilde{d} = 2$.
+The lower link was allowed to oscillate and after a random time in the range of 5-7 seconds the upper link was perturbed to limit cycle oscillations.
+This random wait time set a random initial phase difference between the two oscillators.
+Once both links were oscillating at steady-state we slowly moved the neutral position of the second oscillator to the prescribed separation $\tilde{d}$ for that experiment.
+Once the oscillators were at the appropriate $\tilde{d}$ we continued the experiment for 15 seconds until reducing the amplitude and stopping.
+We measured the oscillator positions and velocities throughout the experiment (Fig.~\ref{fig:04_experiment1}b) and computed collisional information including the phase difference before each collision, $\Delta^{(n)}$.
+In total we performed 1312 experiments over a range of separation distances where collisions were possible, $\tilde{d} \in [0, 1]$, and a control separation distance $\tilde{d} = 2$ to rule out any coupling through the structure.
+In Figure~\ref{fig:04_experiment1}b-c and supplementary video 1 we show experiments from three $\tilde{d}$ showing in-phase synchronization ($\tilde{d} = 0$), compatibility ($\tilde{d} = 0.3$), and anti-phase synchronization ($\tilde{d} = 0.6$).